caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 The curator needs to have a list of new objects needing work and also be able to access published objects and assets should the need arise.
-Ideally you wouldn't need to cut and paste the metadata between the curation tool and ArchivesSpace.
+Ideally you wouldn't need to cut and paste the metadata between the curating tool and ArchivesSpace.
 Integrating generally with ArchivesSpace would be desirable.

 It would be nice to have a newer designed website.
-It would be nice to have a good full text search available for content on the site (both in curation and for the public).
+It would be nice to have a good full text search available for content on the site (both in curating and for the public).

 It is a straight forward project to take what we've already implemented for feeds.library.caltech.edu and adapt to the needs of a much better